oasisprotocol/old-docs/src/operators/stake-management.md

 The commission schedule rate steps would be defined in `escrow.commission_schedule.rates` and the commission rate bound steps would be defined in `escrow.commission_schedule.bounds`.
+For more details, see the [Amending a commission schedule] example.

 Each escrow account also has a corresponding stake accumulator.
 It stores stake claims for an escrow account and ensures all claims are